gSchool/js-basic-training/markdown/type_crash_course.md

 ### Comparison Operators

-- `>` creates a new value of the `boolean` type depending on whether to value to the left of the operator is greater than that to the right
+- `>` creates a new value of the `boolean` type depending on whether the value to the left of the operator is greater than that to the right
-- `<` creates a new value of the `boolean` type depending on whether to value to the left of the operator is less than that to the right
+- `<` creates a new value of the `boolean` type depending on whether the value to the left of the operator is less than that to the right
-- `>=` creates a new value of the `boolean` type depending on whether to value to the left of the operator is greater than or equal to that to the right
+- `>=` creates a new value of the `boolean` type depending on whether the value to the left of the operator is greater than or equal to that to the right
-- `<=` creates a new value of the `boolean` type depending on whether to value to the left of the operator is less than or equal to that to the right
+- `<=` creates a new value of the `boolean` type depending on whether the value to the left of the operator is less than or equal to that to the right
-- `===` creates a new value of the `boolean` type depending on whether to value to the left of the operator is the same as that to the right
+- `===` creates a new value of the `boolean` type depending on whether the value to the left of the operator is the same as that to the right
-- `!==` creates a new value of the `boolean` type depending on whether to value to the left of the operator is not the same as that to the right
+- `!==` creates a new value of the `boolean` type depending on whether the value to the left of the operator is not the same as that to the right

 ```javascript
 console.log(1 > 2);          // logs `false` to the console